Crimes involving mental illness or impairment

 Also, to be put on trial, a person has to be capable of understanding the charges against them and of taking part in court proceedings – that is, they have to be ‘fit to be tried’.
 This is part of making sure that everyone who goes on trial gets a fair trial.

 For these reasons, the courts take a different approach to criminal matters if there are questions about the accused’s mental health or capacity when the offence was committed, or when they are facing court.
-In NSW, what is called the Mental Health (Forensic Provisions) Act 1990 will apply.
+In NSW, the system set up by the Mental Health (Forensic Provisions) Act 1990 will usually apply.

 How this affects you

 It’s important for victims and witnesses to know that the legal steps, the verdict and the penalties can all be different in these matters than in other criminal matters.